Unvvanted/CyberSeruityProjects.github.io/index.md

 In this project I created a iolated malware analysis enviorment

-I used a windows 10 VM where I was going to get the malware and I used REMnux for anaylsis
+I used a windows 10 VM where I was going to get malware and I used REMnux for anaylsis